Your crypto goes to your family —

 They don't need to be on your chain.

-If they collude — your heirs can reset them.
+If they collude — your heirs can reset active extensions.

 One vault · three views